ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 - *0.03% × 10 km × 12 months = **€1,260**.*

-This is added to private-use taxation, but you can also deduct the commuter allowance (Pendlerpauschale) at €0.30/km.
+This is added to private-use taxation, but you can also deduct the commuter allowance (Pendlerpauschale): €0.30 per distance km up to 20 km and €0.38 from the 21st km onward.

 #### 4. Tax benefits for EVs

 EVs and hybrids have special relief.
-For cars bought from 2019, you can use **0.25% of list price** if CO2 is zero and price ≤ €60,000.
+For cars bought from 2019, you can use **0.25% of list price** if CO2 is zero and the gross list price is ≤ €100,000 at first registration.

 #### EV calculation example